 Only when your entire staff is dedicated to your agency’s success (and when you’re willing to reward them appropriately) can they mindfully work toward delivering the best possible service to each customer.
 Don’t be afraid to replace certain staffers with enthusiastic new talent.
 After a while, you may ask yourself why you didn’t do it sooner.

 It’s also essential to conduct an analysis of where your agency’s time is most valuably spent.
-If you’re spending excessive amounts of time on back-office tasks like billing, bookkeeping, and accounting, finding a trusted partner with the resources to take on those tasks is worth considering – and could empower you and your staff to get back to the two things you do best: selling, and giving your best to your customers.
+If you’re spending excessive amounts of time on back-office tasks like billing, bookkeeping, and invoicing, finding a trusted partner with the resources to take on those tasks is worth considering – and could empower you and your staff to get back to the two things you do best: selling, and giving your best to your customers.

 Define your goals & consistently deliver